METEO 3 Lesson 6 Images

 Text description of the high-pressure system and its associated ridges image.

-The image is a weather map displaying isobars, weather fronts, and pressure systems over a geographical area.
-Black lines represent isobars, connecting points of equal atmospheric pressure, and are spaced at regular intervals.
-Red lines are predominant, snaking across the map in curved patterns.
-Blue zigzag lines symbolize weather fronts, winding across regions and indicating changes in weather patterns.
-A blue "H" marks a high-pressure area located towards the left center, surrounded by isobars denoting varying pressure levels.
-The map's background is a simple white with faint geographical outlines, showcasing mountain ranges and coastlines.
+The image is a weather map displaying isobars, an area of high pressure, and ridges over northwestern Canada and Alaska.
+Dark red lines represent isobars, connecting points of equal atmospheric pressure, and are spaced at regular intervals.
+Blue zigzag lines symbolize ridges and a blue "H" marks a high-pressure area located over eastern Alaska surrounded by circular isobars.
+The map's background is a simple white with thin black lines outlining land borders and blue station plots showcasing windspeed and direction.

 Fronts and Pressure